chef-boneyard/chef-web-docs-2016/release_chef_10/README.md

 Until the consensus is such that people agree that this doc collection represents a "done" set of content for the chef-client 10-latest release, the version footer will include "(pending updates)" and the main page will have a warning at the top stating as such.

+# How should I make changes?

+The structure of the source files is designed to ensure that the same topic can be published in exactly the same way across any document version.
+That said, there will be instances where what is required for chef-client 10.latest is different from chef-client 11.x.
+Especially in the topics that follow the essentials_ naming pattern.

+a) are the changes that need to be made changes that apply to the chef-client globally?
+If yes, then update the file directly in the file(s) identified by the include_ paths
+b) If no, then do one of two things: copy the contents from the file(s) identified by the include_ paths and paste them into the 10.latest source file, edit and make the desired changes.
+This will be reconciled later (if possible) by the Chef doc team.
+Or, follow the approach discussed below under "Versioning strategy" if the desired changes are definitely specific to chef-client 10.latest.

 # Versioning strategy

 The contents of many of the topics in this repo simply look like this: